SimWorks Manual Installation Guide on Windows 10 (or newer)

 You can also export the documents in PDF format if you wish to do so.

-You can choose between the free version or the commercial version of SimWorks
+You can choose between the free version or the free trial of the Professional licence of SimWorks

-The free version of SimWorks does not require any additional step.
-If you wish to purchase a commercial version of SimWorks, you can request a license by contacting us at firstname.lastname@example.org
+The free version of SimWorks requires you to register.
+If you wish to purchase a commercial license of SimWorks, you can request it by contacting us at firstname.lastname@example.org

 Prerequisites installation steps